Baked Coconut Panko Chicken Tenders

 Instructions

-• Preheat the oven to 400°F. Line a baking sheet with parchment paper.
+• Heat the oven to 400°F. Line a baking sheet with parchment paper.

 • Dip or two of the chicken tenders into the flour bowl and shake off extra.
 Dip the same tenders into the eggs and let the excess drip off.
 Dip the tenders into the final bowl, turning it over a few times to ensure that it is fully coated.
 Place the tenders on the prepared baking sheet, leaving a small amount of room between each one.

-• Bake for 15 to 20 minutes, turning the coconut panko chicken tenders over once about 10 minutes into baking.
+• Bake for 15 to 20 minutes, turning the panko coconut chicken tenders over once about 10 minutes into baking.
 Chicken should be cooked until it reaches an internal temperature of at least 165°F.

 Honey mustard dipping sauce